Classic Gumbo with Andouille Sausage & Shrimp

 This post may contain affiliate links.
 Read my full disclosure policy.

-Gumbo, with its rich, soulful flavors, is more than just a comforting stew—it’s flavors are a nod to Louisiana’s rich history, blending Creole and Cajun traditions with influences from the West African, French, Spanish, and Native American folks who made this place their home.
-In fact, the name “gumbo” is thought to come from “ki ngombo,” the West African term for okra.
+Gumbo isn’t just a cozy, comforting stew—it’s a dish that tells the story of Louisiana’s rich history, blending Creole and Cajun traditions with flavors from West African, French, Spanish, and Native American cooking.
+In fact, the name “gumbo” likely comes from ki ngombo, the West African word for okra.

 “This gumbo is so tasty — there’s a depth of flavor and nice texture that I haven’t achieved with other gumbo recipes.”